 Intelligence and Instincts

-When the Wolf appears, either physically, through meditation or through a dream, it’s often a way of telling you that you’re either using your intelligence and instincts well to solve a challenging life situation, or that you’re not using them at all.
+When the Wolf appears, either physically, through meditation or through a dream, it’s often a way of telling you that you’re either using your intelligence and instincts well to solve a challenging life situation or that you’re not using them at all.

-The Wolf represents the pathfinder.
-He is a guide that helps you to discover when you are being misguided, or led correctly, when using your instincts.
+S/he is a guide that helps you to discover when you are being misguided or led correctly when using your instincts.

-Totem animals, as a whole, make you aware and introspective of your current emotional state, and wolves can serve as omens or guides to show you that which is making you emotionally unbalanced.
+Totem animals, as a whole, make you aware and introspective of your current emotional state, and wolves can serve as spiritual signs, omens or guides to show you that which is making you emotionally unbalanced.

 When the Wolf shows up in your life, look closely and listen carefully to what your intuition or instincts are telling you.

 There’s a misconception that all wolves are ‘lone wolves’.
 In fact, this is far from the truth.

 The Wolf is a spirit animal with a high sense of loyalty and communication.
 These animals are actually very social, family-oriented, and are good at communicating with each other.